xnd-project/arrayviews/README.md

 1. The numbers in the table are `<elapsed time to create a view of an obj>/<elapsed time to call 'def dummy(obj): return obj'>`.
 2. Results in the parenthesis correspond to objects with nulls or nans.
 No attempts are made to convert nans to nulls.
+3. Test arrays are 64-bit float arrays of size 10000.

 ## Matrix of supported array views - CUDA device memory